-Travel Smart for general advice for all travellers.
+Travel smart for general advice for all travellers.

 Entry and exit

 Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice.
-Contact the nearest
+Contact an

 Embassy or Consulate of Vanuatu or the Vanuatu

 Customs authorities enforce strict regulations on importing items such as food, weapons and sexually explicit material.
-For more information on customs requirements see the

-Vanuatu Customs and Inland Revenue website.
+Vanuatu Customs and Inland Revenue Department

 Safety and security

-Theft, unlawful entry and trespassing are increasing problems.
-Thieves have struck when the occupants are present.
-Lock your accommodation at all times and, if possible, store valuables in a safe.
-The incidence of crime may increase in the weeks leading up to holidays such as Christmas and Independence Day (July 30).
+Increasingly, thieves are targeting homes and other accommodation, including when occupants are present.
+Crime tends to increase in the weeks leading up to holidays such as Christmas and Independence Day (July 30).